-Electric vehicle lithium-ion battery
+Electric vehicle lithium-ion battery (Universal stack structure)

 For many years, Nissan has been working on the development of lithium-ion batteries and launched the first LEAF in 2010 as a pioneer of mass-produced EVs.
 Nissan has continued to evolve its performance as well as high reliability.